juhaaa/forum/README.md

 - In addition to basic user capabilities, admin is able to delete messages users and topics.
 - Admins are also able to add discussion zone for different topics.
 - only visible for registered users.
 - Message timestamping.
+- Liking other users replies, not you own.
+- Deleting discussion zones

 ### TODO:
 - Deleting users, or ability to post?
-- Deleting discussion zones, or visibility?
 - Search- function.
-- still missing one table.

 ## Interface